Asabeneh/JavaScript-for-Everyone/readMe.md

 Boolean value is either true or false.
 1. Write three JavaScript statement which provide truthy value.
 1. Write three JavaScript statement which provide falsy value.
-1. Boolean value is either true or false.
-Any comparison return a boolean either true or false.
 1. Use all the following comparison operators to compare the following values: >, < >=, <=, !=, !==,===.
 Which are true or which are false ?
   1. 4 > 3